 Maximize Conversion Value: If you want to optimize for conversion value but just want to spend your entire budget instead of targeting a specific ROAS, you can use Maximize Conversion Value.

-Enhanced cost per click (ECPC): If you want to automatically adjust your manual bids to try to maximize conversions, you can use ECPC.
+Enhanced cost per click (eCPC): If you want to adjust your manual bids to maximize conversions automatically, you can use ECPC.
 It’s an optional feature you can use with Manual CPC bidding.

 If you’re focusing on gaining clicks to generate traffic to your website, there are two cost-per-click bid strategies to consider.

-Maximize Clicks: This is an automated bid strategy.
-It’s the simplest way to bid for clicks.
-All you have to do is set an average daily budget, and the Google Ads system automatically manages your bids to bring you the most clicks possible within your budget.
+Maximize Clicks: This is an automated bid strategy, and it’s the simplest way to bid for clicks.
+All you have to do is set an average daily budget, and the Google Ads system automatically manages your bids to bring you the most clicks within your budget.

 If you want to focus on visibility, you can try one of the following bid strategies to help maximize visibility: